How to Export WooCommerce Orders to CSV, Excel, or XML

 - Total Discount Amount

-- Fee Amount (per surcharge): Multiple values are separated by a pipe character.
+- Fee Amount (per surcharge): Again, a pipe character is used to separate multiple values.
 This field also adds the Fee Name export field.

 - Total Fee Amount: Total amount of fees being charged to the order.

-Notes attached to the WooCommerce order are found in Available Data › Notes.
+Notes attached to WooCommerce orders are found in Available Data › Notes.
 Multiple notes on the same order are separated by a pipe character:

 - Note Content: Exports the note's content as a text string.